 to get more ideas for your camping vacation.
 We look forward to seeing you soon!

 March is when fishing really starts picking up.
 The Clear Lake Bass Tournament is held in mid-March.
+Wildflowers start blooming and birds are abundant.
+March is also a good time for visiting nearby wineries, taking a hike, or bird-watching.

 June is the month to relive the wild west.
 Upper Lake Wild West Day is usually held the first Saturday of the month, with a parade, ice cream social, BBQ, live music, and activities for kids.
 Mid-month is Middletown Days, with a parade, BBQ, horseshoe tournament, chili cook off, hay rides, and even Cowboy Church on Sunday.
 A camping weekend makes a good Father's Day gift, too.